Delcy Rodríguez: Minister of Foreign Affairs

-On 24 June 2016, during the commemoration of the 195th anniversary of the Battle of Carabobo, President Nicolás Maduro awarded Rodríguez the Military Order of National Defense, Commander Degree, First Class.
+In June 2016, during the commemoration of the 195th anniversary of the Battle of Carabobo, President Maduro awarded Rodríguez the Military Order of National Defense, Commander Degree, First Class.
 This honor was bestowed upon her for "defending the interests of the nation in the face of attacks from the right".
-Later that year, on 16 December, Rodríguez received the Order of Liberators and Liberators of Venezuela, First Class, in recognition of her efforts to "bring the truth of Venezuela to the world with honor and love."

 At the XXV Ibero-American Summit of Heads of State and Government, which took place in Cartagena de Indias, Colombia, Rodríguez addressed the President of Peru, Pedro Pablo Kuczynski.
-She urged him "to shed the suit of an American businessman and pay closer attention to the reality faced by the people of Latin America and South America, highlighting the significant social debt in Peru."
+In criticism, she asked for the president to "see more of the reality of the people of Latin America".

 Brazil, Argentina, and Paraguay convened to deliberate on the suspension of Venezuela from Mercosur.
 The trio expressed reservations regarding Venezuela's compliance with the prerequisites for full membership within the bloc, emphasizing the need for adherence to Mercosur's stipulations, particularly in the areas of trade, politics, democracy, and human rights.
 Concurrently, Argentina assumed the pro tempore presidency of Mercosur.
-Despite this, Venezuela did not acknowledge its suspension from the trading bloc and sought to continue its exercise of the pro tempore presidency until 30 December 2016.
+Despite this, Venezuela did not acknowledge its suspension from the trade bloc and sought to continue its exercise of the pro tempore presidency until 30 December 2016.

-On 14 December 2016, Rodríguez attempted to attend a Mercosur summit in Buenos Aires, Argentina, accompanied by the then Foreign Minister of Bolivia, David Choquehuanca.
-At this time, Venezuela was suspended from the organization by a majority of its member governments.
-Rodríguez and Choquehuanca faced initial obstruction when trying to enter the San Martín Palace, the headquarters of the Argentine Foreign Ministry, without an invitation.
-Reportedly, it required vocal intervention from the Bolivian Foreign Minister towards a police officer to cease what was described as "attacks".
-Ultimately, they managed to enter the building, only to find that the other Mercosur foreign ministers had chosen to convene at a different location.
+In December 2016, after Venezuela was suspended from Mercosur, Rodríguez attempted to force her entry into a bloc meeting in Buenos Aires to which she had not been invited.
+Accompanied by Bolivian foreign minister David Choquehuanca, she tried to enter the San Martín Palace but was blocked by riot police.
+Rodríguez claimed she was "struck" by police during the scuffle, and reports indicated a doctor had to immobilize her arm.
+Although she eventually gained access to the building, she found the meeting room empty as the other foreign ministers had decided to move their gathering to a different location.

-Rodríguez vacated her role as Chancellor in June 2017 to stand as a candidate in the National Constituent Assembly elections held that year.
+In June 2017, Rodríguez vacated her role as Chancellor to stand as a candidate in the National Constituent Assembly elections held that year.
 Prior to her candidacy, she had been designated a member of the Presidential Commission for the Constituent Assembly.
-Before she left her position, on 22 June, President Nicolás Maduro honored her with the Saber Order of the Liberator Simón Bolívar of the Battle of Carabobo.
+Before she left her position, President Maduro honored her on 22 June with the Saber Order of the Liberator Simón Bolívar of the Battle of Carabobo.
 She was succeeded by Samuel Moncada.